DOCTORATE AT HHL

 (Dr.rer.oec.)

-A unique structured doctoral program
+A uniquely structured doctoral program

-Pursue your doctoral degree at one of Germany’s leading business schools with HHL’s unique structured Doctoral Program in Economics and Business Administration (Dr. rer. oec.).
+Pursue your doctoral degree at one of Germany’s leading business schools with HHL’s uniquely structured Doctoral Program in Economics and Business Administration (Dr. rer. oec.).
 Designed for ambitious professionals, the program combines academic excellence with flexible part-time study, enabling you to pursue your research alongside your career.

 Our structured curriculum equips you with a strong theoretical foundation and practical research skills, supported by Colloquia and Summer Meetings in a collaborative, international environment.
 Located in the heart of Leipzig, HHL offers the ideal setting to grow academically and professionally.